The Saints (Australian band)

-The Saints were an Australian rock band formed in Brisbane, Queensland in 1973.
+The Saints were an Australian proto punk garage rock band formed in Brisbane, Queensland, in 1973.
 Founded by singer-songwriter Chris Bailey, drummer Ivor Hay, and guitarist-songwriter Ed Kuepper, they originally employed fast tempos, raucous vocals and a "buzzsaw" guitar sound that helped initiate punk rock in Australia and identified them with the greater international movement.

-Unable to get gigs, they converted their share house into a venue where they could play.
+Unable to get gigs initially, they converted their sharehouse into a venue where they could play.
 With their debut single "(I'm) Stranded", released in September 1976, they became the first punk band outside the US to release a record, ahead of the first UK punk releases from the Damned, the Sex Pistols and the Clash.
 They experienced UK chart success in 1977 with the song "This Perfect Day", which peaked at #34.
-Bassist Kym Bradshaw left in 1977 to join first-wave British punk rock band, The Lurkers, and was replaced by Algy Ward.
-Their second album Eternally Yours, released in 1978, saw the band pursue a bigger and more R&B driven sound, augmented by a horn section.
+Bassist Kym Bradshaw left in 1977 to join a first-wave British punk rock band, The Lurkers, and was replaced by Algy Ward.
+Their second album, Eternally Yours, released in 1978, saw the band pursue a bigger and more R&B driven sound, augmented by a horn section.

-After their third album Prehistoric Sounds later in 1978, Kuepper clashed with Bailey over the band's musical direction and left, subsequently forming the post-punk group Laughing Clowns, while Hay and Ward followed suit.
+After their third album, Prehistoric Sounds, released later in 1978, Kuepper clashed with Bailey over the band's musical direction and left, subsequently forming the post-punk group Laughing Clowns, while Hay and Ward followed suit.
 Bailey, the sole mainstay of the group, continued under the Saints moniker with a rotating lineup of musicians in the ensuing decades.
 1986's All Fools Day peaked in the Top 30 on the Australian Kent Music Report Albums Chart in April 1986 and yielded the hit song "Just Like Fire Would".
 Bailey also forged a solo career, and had relocated to Sweden by 1994.
 The band was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2001.
 Bailey died in April 2022.